Getting started

 [The above SQL formatters were found on your system and available for use.
 Choose one or None to opt out of formatting]

-This example assumes that pg_format
+This example assumes that pg_format is chosen as the preferred

 formatter.
 For more details about SQL formatting support, see SQL